-25 1 Introduction
+1 Introduction

-Because of the many interactions and feedbacks occurring in a general circulation model (GCM), either between parameterizations or between the parameterized subgrid processes and the resolved dynamics, understanding their behaviour or the origin of their systematic errors is often complex.
-The latter task is even more complicated when GCMs are coupled together (e.g., as in ocean-atmosphere models).
-In the history of GCM development, simplified versions of GCMs, such as and Miller, 1986; Price et al., 1986; Gaspar et al., 1990; Randall et al., 1996; Hourdin et al. 2017; Giordani et al., 2020).
-Such modelling frameworks ease the development of parameterizations as the resolved dynamics is fully controlled and does not interact with the simulated subgrid processes (Randall et al., 1996; Randall and Cripe, 1999).
-Besides, SCMs have the great advantage of being computationally very cheap, enabling their use on personal computers and allowing modellers to

-30 single column model (SCM) consisting of a single grid column of the host GCM, have therefore been widely used (e.g. Betts

-- 35 rapidly test their ideas and perform numerous sensitivity tests.
-The reduced set of interactions and feedbacks in SCMs compared to the host GCM, and the possibility to output many diagnostics at model time steps on the model vertical grid also help the modeller to better tackle the cause-and-effect relationship among the parameterized processes and thereby identify model deficiencies.
-A large number of SCM intercomparisons either for atmospheric SCMs (e.g., Bechtold et al., 1996; Lenderink et al., 2004; Guichard et al., 2004; Cuxart et al., 2006; Klein et al., 2009; Davies et al., 2013; Couvreux et al., 2006; Klein et al., 2009; Davies et al., 2013; Couvreux et al., 2006; Klein et al., 2009; Davies et al., 2013; Couvreux et al., 2006; Klein et al., 2009; Davies et al., 2013; Couvreux et al., 2006; Klein et al., 2009; Davies et al., 2013; Couvreux et al., 2006; Klein et al., 2009; Davies et al., 2013; Couvreux et al., 2006; Klein et al., 2009; Davies et al., 2013; Couvreux et al., 2009; Davies et al., 2014; Cuxart et al., 2006; Klein et al., 2009; Davies et al., 2014; Cuyreux et al., 2006; Klein et al., 2009; Davies et al., 2014; Cuyreux et al., 2006; Klein et al., 2009; Davies et al., 2014; Cuyreux et al., 2006; Klein et al., 2009; Davies et al., 2014; Cuyreux et al., 201 - 40 al., 2015) or oceanic SCMs (Acreman and Jeffery, 2007, Damerell et al., 2020, Reffray et al., 2015) have helped to improve the model parameterizations.
-This effort has been possible thanks to the availability of high-resolution simulations as reference (e.g., Randall et al., 1996; Couvreux et al., 2021, and reference therein).
+Because of the many interactions and feedbacks occurring in a general circulation model (GCM), either between parameterizations or between the parameterized subgrid processes and the resolved dynamics (e.g., Bhattacharya et al., 2018), understanding their behavior or the origin of their systematic errors is often complex.
+The latter task is even more complicated when GCMs are coupled together (e.g., as in oceanatmosphere models).
+In the history of GCM development, simplified versions of GCMs, such as a single-column model (SCM) consisting of a single grid column of the host GCM, have therefore been widely used (e.g., Betts and Miller, 1986; Price et al., 1986; Gaspar et al., 1990; Randall et al., 1996; Hourdin et al., 2017; Giordani et al., 2020).
+Such modeling frameworks ease the development of parameterizations as the resolved dynamics are fully controlled and do not interact with the simulated subgrid processes (Randall et al., 1996; Randall and Cripe, 1999).
+Also, SCMs have the great advantage of being computationally very cheap, enabling their use on personal computers and allowing modelers to rapidly test their ideas and perform numerous sensitivity tests.
+The reduced set of interactions and feedbacks in SCMs compared to the host GCM, and the possibility to output many diagnostics at model time steps on the model vertical grid, also helps the modeler to better tackle the cause-and-effect relationship among the parameterized processes and thereby identify model deficiencies.
+A large number of SCM intercomparisons either for atmospheric SCMs (e.g., Bechtold et al., 1996; Lenderink et al., 2004; Guichard et al., 2004; Cuxart et al., 2006; Klein et al., 2009; Davies et al., 2013; Couvreux et al., 2015) or oceanic SCMs (Acreman and Jeffery, 2007; Damerell et al., 2020; Reffray et al., 2015) have helped to improve the model parameterizations.
+This effort has been possible thanks to the availability of high-resolution simulations as a reference (e.g., Randall et al., 1996; Couvreux et al., 2021, and references therein).